-The Arc offers four types of living arrangements to meet the needs of our residents:
+The Arc of Central Alabama offers a wide range of living arrangements based on the needs of the people we serve.

-Our Adolescent Residential Program began upon request of the Department of Mental Health and is expected to grow significantly.
+Adolescent Residential Program Our most recent program addition is the Adolescent Residential Program, which began upon request of the Department of Mental Health.
 This Medicaid-mandated program serves children and teenagers with IDD whose extensive needs cannot be met by their families or foster care.
-The Adolescent Residential Program is tailored to meet the distinctive needs this age group, work through support plans, and encourage individuals to learn how to thrive within their communities.
+The Adolescent Residential Program is tailored to meet the distinctive needs of this age group, work through support plans, and encourage individuals to learn how to thrive within their schools and communities.

 From the perspective of William Wren, parent and former Arc of Central Alabama Board member: